kamilazdybal/pykitPIV/README.md

 ## Introduction

 **pykitPIV** is a Python package for synthetic PIV image generation that exploits the kinematic relationship between two PIV images.
-The goal of this library is to give the user or a reinforcement learning (RL) agent a lot of flexibility in setting-up image generation.
 The generated image pairs and the associated flow targets can be directly used in training convolutional neural network (CNN) for flow estimation.
+The PIV image processing is compatible with PyTorch and can easily port with convolutional layers (`torch.nn.Conv2d`) or with convolutional filters (`torch.nn.functional.conv2d`)
+The goal of this library is to give the user, or a reinforcement learning (RL) agent, a lot of flexibility in setting-up image generation.

 The graph below shows the possible workflows constructed from the four main classes: